 Where does my “PLA biodegradable plastic bag” go?

 You probably think you are doing a good thing for the environment by buying a green bag that claims to be biodegradable and compostable.

-Fair enough the companies make them look green and good and the advertisement is simply misleading.
+Fair enough, the companies make them look green and pleasant, and the advertisement is simply misleading.
 Yes, they degrade but only at an industrial composting facility.
-In the US there are only 113 of them
+In the US, there are only 113 of them

-The other problem we find with PLA is, people think it is recyclable just like our normal plastic and therefore it ends up in the same bin.
-This misconception causes lots of problems in the plastic recycling world as your PLA products
+The other problem we find with PLA is, people often think it is recyclable, just like our standard plastic, and therefore it ends up in the same bin.
+This misconception causes lots of problems in the plastic recycling world as your PLA products to

 What’s the alternative?